Why biting nails is a GOOD habit (and you should try it)

 A habit is an automated behavior, you agree?

-You do it without consciously doing it.
-So step 1 is: Acknowledge the bad habit and trigger that awareness BEFORE you execute on it.
+You do it without consciously thinking about it.
+So step 1 is: acknowledge the bad habit and trigger that awareness before you execute it.

-THEN it becomes a choice.
+Then it becomes a choice.
 Do I do what I’ve always done?
 Or do I do differently this time?
-And being aware, over time, you can shift to a new behaviour and build that as a habit.
+And by being aware, over time, you can shift to a new behaviour and build that as a habit.

-So.
-1st question remains: what makes a habit a bad habit?
+So, first question remains: what makes a habit a bad habit?
 Do you think it’s a bad habit?
 Then change it.
 Do others think it’s a bad habit?
 Decide if it helps you or not.
-If not, change it, of so, let others live their lives and you enjoy your bad habit (Yes Harold, that one is for you!)
+If not, change it; if so, let others live their lives and you enjoy your bad habit (Yes Harold, that one is for you!)